sbamihan/build/kafka-nodejs-tutorial/README.md

   Here, we create `/events` endpoint where we can post data to be published in the queue.

-  * initialize a Kafa client and producer instance
+  * initialize a Kafka client and producer instance
   ```javascript
   const client = new Kafka({
     brokers: config.kafka.BROKERS,